karaage0703/mario-ai-challenge/README.md

 - Don't use human instructional information.
 - All rules are flexible and can change.

+## Attention
+Japanese is used a lot in Google Colaboratory Notebooks (because I'm Japanese).

+Participation from all over the world is welcome, please use DeepL.

 ## Help me
 Everyone is welcome to join.
 Please create issue and share information.